Doing a MSc Thesis

 • Video – a video (e.g., on Vimeo) that shows a demonstration of an application or the execution of a study (e.g., collection of data from participants)

-Note that it is important to nicely structure and document this empirical material.
-You should add README files to Github repros, make API documentation, make documentation of analysis scripts, put you design artefacts in a nice “portefolio”, and make prober speech and/or text in the video(s).
+Note that it is essential to nicely structure and document this empirical material.
+You should add README files to Github repros, make API documentation, make documentation of analysis scripts, put your design artifacts in a nice “portfolio”, and make proper speech and/or text in the video(s).

-A big unstructured zip file with stuff you have on you harddrive is NOT a good submission.
+A big unstructured zip file with stuff you have on your hard drive is NOT a good submission.

 Oral Exam

-Sune Lehmann have provided a nice description of how the MSc.
+Sune Lehmann has provided an excellent description of how the MSc.
 Thesis oral exam runs.
 Please read this.

-I have only one addition; in line with the description above, we grade you on an individual basis.
-This implies that each member of a group will have his/her own individual oral exam.
+• In line with the description above, we grade you on an individual basis.
+This implies that each group member will have his/her own individual oral exam.
 This is also stipulated in the DTU regulations for the MSc Thesis.

 Practical Things